TravelSizedLions/kleptool-package-manager/README.md

 - If it is recursively resolving, it doesn't effectively handle resolving version constraints on those transitive dependencies
 - Or if they do, the packages that support these things are locked behind the paywall of a proprietary asset store

 Yet many of these environments have a desperate need for solid dependency resolution outside of a closed ecosystem.
-For instance, Godot's otherwise-brilliant GDScript language and free asset store lacks namespacing, and so every named class in your project, addon or not, is *global.* Godot's asset store also contains a fraction of the assets that are actually available to all users of Godot, and has no concept of dependency resolution, so mid-sized projects have one of four options:
+For instance, Godot's otherwise-brilliant GDScript language and free asset store lacks namespacing, and so every named class in your project, addon or not, is *global.* Godot's asset store also contains a fraction of the assets that are actually available to all users of Godot through public remote repositories, and has no concept of dependency resolution, so mid-sized projects have one of four options:
 - Manage every dependency and namespace collision themselves
 - Use a tool like Gradle or Maven, which has no official support for GDScript
 - Eschew dependencies entirely and implement everything their project needs from scratch
 - Or switch to a language binding like C# or Rust which has marginally better tooling due to their pre-existing ecosystem.

-In addition to this, most Godot projects are developed by at most a handful of individuals working part-time, and many useful dependencies end up coming from barely maintained projects that don't follow any real standard, let alone have official releases tagged with semantic versioning .
-This development context can't rely on anything most popular languages and package managers take for granted.
+In addition to this, most Godot projects are developed by at most a handful of individuals working part-time, and many useful dependencies end up coming from barely maintained projects.
+These projects and their dependencies typically don't follow any formal standard, let alone have official releases tagged with semantic versioning .
+This development context is useful, as it teaches us right out the gate that we can't rely on anything that most popular languages and package managers take for granted, such as global registries, semantic versioning, standard project structures, or isolated namespaces.

 #### Case Study #2: Lua

 According to the 2024 Stack Overflow Developer Survey, Lua was ranked the 16th most used language overall at 6.2% of respondents saying they either use the language professionally or are currently learning it, placing close in ranking to languages with much more mature ecosystems like Ruby (19th/5.8%), Rust (14th/12.6%), Go (13th/13.5%), and even sharing the top 20 with the venerable PHP (11th/18.2%).
-Lua is also one of the fastest growing, with 10% of programmers in 2024 learning to code with Lua (up from 6.97% in [2023](https://survey.stackoverflow.co/2023/#most-popular-technologies-language-learn)).
+Lua is also one of the fastest growing languages, with 10% of programmers in 2024 learning to code with Lua (up from 6.97% in [2023](https://survey.stackoverflow.co/2023/#most-popular-technologies-language-learn)).

-Despite this, Lua's built-in package manager is underdeveloped and its ecosystem under served, having fewer than 6,000 available packages on its [official registry](https://luarocks.org/modules) as of June, 2025.
+Despite this, Lua's built-in package manager is underdeveloped and its ecosystem under-served, having fewer than 6,000 available packages on its [official registry](https://luarocks.org/modules) as of June, 2025.
 Lua was first released in July of 1994, and so the likelihood of it ever being a strongly supported language like Javascript, Go, or Python is minimal.

 In addition,  Lua is a language designed for and most commonly used in a multi-lingual context.
 Lua's niche is to provide a minimalistic but modern interface for writing extensions to existing applications and embedded systems.
 This means that much of the time, Lua must co-exist with other languages like C, C#, and Java within their ecosystem, without the built up support and documentation of these heavier hitting general purpose languages.
-From their [own site](https://www.lua.org/about.html):
+From core developers' [own site](https://www.lua.org/about.html):

 > Lua has been used in many industrial applications (e.g., Adobe's Photoshop Lightroom), with an emphasis on embedded systems (e.g., the Ginga middleware for digital TV in Brazil) and games (e.g., World of Warcraft and Angry Birds)....
 >